google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

 layout: article
 title: "CSS vs JavaScript Animations"
 description: "You can animate with CSS or JavaScript.
 Which should you use, and why?"
 introduction: "There are two primary ways to create animations on the web: with CSS and with JavaScript.
-Which one you choose really depends on what else you have as a dependency in your project, and what effect you're trying to achieve."
+Which one you choose really depends on the other dependencies of your project, and what kinds of effects you're trying to achieve."
 article:
   written_on: 2014-08-08
   updated_on: 2014-08-08